svt/mingla/README.md

 ## Flow

 The bot is executed four times a day.
 The first run will write a message to to a Slack channel we have chosen to call `#mingla-med-kollegor`.
 It contains some generic information, like the time slots when the mingle-events happen.
-Currently they're hard coded to 09:15, 12:00 and 14:50.
+Currently its hard coded to 09:15, 12:00 and 14:50.

 ![](docs/screenshot-morning.png)